 Board of Directors

 CEO of Arad Productions and former CEO of Marvel Studios, where he was responsible for Marvel’s great financial success in movies, DVDs, video games, toys, and merchandising.

 A business lawyer, trial lawyer, and investor, Tom has worked with Amir Rubin for more than 12 years in technology and video gaming.

 Experienced entrepreneur with over 20 years of developing products in the fields of simulation, video games, virtual reality and motion tracking.
 Amir built a team at Sixense with a shared passion for creating products that revolutionize the way we create and interact with digital content.

-Former President and CEO of Net Optics, a network and security access company that was acquired by Ixia in 2013.
-A keynote speaker and executive coach for start-ups and high growth public companies.
+The Co-Founder and CFO of Champion the Challenges Organization, a non-profit focused on reimagining the stroke rehabilitation journey.
+He is building the organization with his wife Deb, a three-time stroke survivor.
+Bob was formerly President and CEO of Net Optics, a network and security access company that was acquired by Ixia in 2013.
+Bob is an active keynote speaker and executive coach for start-ups and high-growth private and public companies.

 Board of Advisors

 Currently a Distinguished Visiting Scholar at Stanford University’s Virtual Human Interaction Lab, the Director of Technology Strategy at the University of Colorado National Mental Health Innovation Center, and Member of the Board of Directors for Brainstorm: The Stanford Laboratory for Brain Health Innovation and Entrepreneurship.